carab/Prof-Sylve/README.md

 - [x] Pokémons listed in grids to replicate in-game boxes.
 - [x] Pokémon can be marked as "collected".
-- [x] Pokémon can be marked as "pre-evolution collected" in case you plan to breed them first, then to evolve them later.
+- [x] Pokémon can be tagged with a color.
+Use case is to matcha color to a category, such as "to be evolved", "to breed" or "to capture in XY".
 - [x] Multi-language support (app: en/fr, Pokémon names: en/fr/es/it/de/jp/ko/cn)
 - [x] Link to language-specific wiki to find location data or other information.
 - [x] Mobile-friendly.